-Huna Tlingit tribal members' use of Glacier Bay is currently quite limited due to the expense of travel and changes in the Huna Tlingit annual round of food harvesting, misperceptions about currently authorized activities, and a sense of alienation from the Tlingit homeland.
+Huna Tlingit tribal members' use of Glacier Bay is currently quite limited due to the expense of travel, misperceptions about currently authorized activities, and a sense of alienation from the Tlingit homeland.
 Restrictions on seal and goat hunting and commercial fishing closures in Glacier Bay have also reduced Tlingit use of the Bay.
 This analysis assumes that Huna Tlingit use of Glacier Bay would remain similar to that experience today.